Welcome to Sneks’ documentation!

 pip install --editable .

-Ensure everything works by trying out the helper scripts
+Ensure everything works by trying out the CLI

 that can be used as starting points.